privateprep/coding-space-website/src/pages/programs/summer-camps.md

       Our in-person summer camp is back and better than ever!
 Held Monday through Friday throughout the summer on the Upper East Side in NYC and Park Slope, Brooklyn, our camps combine project-based coding, STEM exploration, team-building activities, exciting field trips, and more to create an unforgettable summer experience.
     fgColor: "#9de2dd"
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#9de2dd"
+      fgColor: "#eec11a"
+      textColor: "#264548"
+      list:
+        - title: Contact Us
+          content: /contact-us
+    textColor: "#264548"
+    bgColor: "#9de2dd"
+    image:
+      image: /img/field_trips.jpg
+      alt: Accessibility name
+    mediaPosition: right
+    mdContent: >-
+      ## Bringing Silicon Valley to NY

+      ### Field Trips to Tech Companies

+      Exclusive field trips to NYC tech companies.
+Past trips have included Google, Etsy, and Microsoft

+      ### Real World Problem-Solving

+      Our Code For Change curriculum encourages campers to learn about the United Nations Sustainable Development Goals and develop a technology solution to tackle this global issue.

+      ### Personalizing Learning

+      We guarantee individual attention and a custom learning experience for each camper with a 4:1 student to teacher ratio.
+Our counselors create a welcoming and engaging camp environment for all campers.
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#ffffff"
+      fgColor: "#9de2dd"
+      textColor: "#264548"
+      list:
+        - title: Learn More
+          content: /about-us/our-teaching-philosophy
+    textColor: "#264548"
+    bgColor: "#ffffff"
+    image:
+      image: /img/hands_on.jpeg
+      alt: Kids working on on a computer in a group
+    mediaPosition: left
+    mdContent: >-
+      ## Not Your Typical Coding Class

+      At The Coding Space, we specialize in providing a safe and inclusive learning environment for kids to have fun, be challenged, and discover their passions.
+Our teachers never lecture; instead, they ask targeted questions using the Socratic Method to get students thinking and problem solving on their own.
+By focusing on the development of computational thinking skills, intellectual confidence, self-expression, and independence, our students learn to code while growing as thinkers, learners, and leaders.
+    fgColor: "#9de2dd"
   - type: sideBySide
     bgColor: "#9de2dd"
     leftComponent: